Park Place Finance is pleased to announce it is offering a new low-down payment loan program.

 In addition to the HomeOne Program, Park Place proudly offers The HomeReady 3% down program through Fannie Mae – HomeReady® mortgage Built for today’s home buyers.
 Meet the diverse needs of today’s buyers.
 Designed for creditworthy low- to moderate-income borrowers, HomeReady offers expanded eligibility for financing homes in low-income communities.

-- Financing up to 97% loan-to-value (LTV) for purchase of one-unit principal residence
+- Financing up to 97% loan-to-value (LTV) for the purchase of a one-unit principal residence

-- Borrower is not required to be a first-time buyer.
+- The borrower is not required to be a first-time buyer.

 - Cancellable mortgage insurance (restrictions apply); lower MI coverage.